ApexRMS/landfireupdate/README.md

 The zip folder also contains the expected paths of the files, and so it is recommended to extract the zip file directly into the root of this git repository.
+In other words, the `data/` and `db/` subdirectories should be present in the same directory as this README after extraction, not inside another folder (such as `LANDFIRE Update Data Files/`).

 ## Configuration